RMLio/prov4itdata-web-app/docs/REPORT.md

 #### Using DCAT

-- An image resource can be modelled by a `dcat:Distribution`
+- An image resource can be modeled by a `dcat:Distribution`
 - A Flickr Album can contain image resources
 - A Flickr Collection can contain Flickr Albums, which contain image resources.
-Therefore, a Flickr Collection can be modelled by a `dcat:Catalog` which can be linked to **zero or more** `dcat:Dataset`s (Albums)
+Therefore, a Flickr Collection can be modeled by a `dcat:Catalog` which can be linked to **zero or more** `dcat:Dataset`s (Albums)

 ### Imgur